Taare Zameen Par: Plot

 Ishaan is an 8-year-old boy living in Mumbai, who has trouble following school.
 He is assumed by all to simply hate learning and deemed a troublemaker, and is belittled for it.
 He has even repeated the 3rd standard due to his academic failures from the previous year.
 Ishaan's imagination, creativity and talent for art and painting are often disregarded.
 Ishaan's father, Nandkishore Awasthi, is a successful executive who expects his sons to excel.
-His mother, Maya, is a homemaker who gave up her career and is frustrated by her inability to educate Ishaan.
+His mother, Maya is a homemaker who gave up her career and is frustrated by her inability to educate Ishaan, despite caring for Ishaan.
 His elder brother Yohaan is an exemplary student and tennis player in whose shadow Ishaan remains, though he is the most supportive of Ishaan.

-One day his parents are called by the principal to discuss his behavior and grades.
-Due to Ishaan's failures, lack of improvement and rebellious behavior, the principal suggests they look into special schools, but Nandkishore rejects this and sends him to a boarding school despite Maya and Yohaan being against that idea.
+One day, his parents are called by the principal to discuss his behavior and grades.
+Due to Ishaan's continued failures, lack of improvement, and rebellious behavior, the principal suggests they look into special schools, but Nandkishore rejects this and sends him to a boarding school much to Maya and Yohaan's dismay.
 Alone there, Ishaan rapidly sinks into a state of fear, anxiety and depression, which is only worsened by the teachers' strict and abusive regime.
 Ishaan's only friend is Rajan Damodaran, a physically disabled boy who is one of the top students and resides with his family there, as his father is part of the school's board.
-Ishaan contemplates suicide one day, but Rajan intervenes and stops him.
-Rajan subsequently informs Ishaan that Mr. Holkar, the boarding school's strict and abusive art teacher, has left and is being replaced by someone else.
+Ishaan contemplates suicide one day, but Rajan intervenes and stops him while also informing Ishaan that Mr. Holkar, the boarding school's strict and abusive art teacher, has left and is being replaced by someone else.